Aliases for PKD1 Gene

 - Transient Receptor Potential Cation Channel, Subfamily P, Member 1 3

 This gene encodes a member of the polycystin protein family.
 The encoded glycoprotein contains a large N-terminal extracellular region, multiple transmembrane domains and a cytoplasmic C-tail.
 It is an integral membrane protein that functions as a regulator of calcium permeable cation channels and intracellular calcium homoeostasis.
 It is also involved in cell-cell/matrix interactions and may modulate G-protein-coupled signal-transduction pathways.
 It plays a role in renal tubular development, and mutations in this gene cause autosomal dominant polycystic kidney disease type 1 (ADPKD1).
 ADPKD1 is characterized by the growth of fluid-filled cysts that replace normal renal tissue and result in end-stage renal failure.
 Splice variants encoding different isoforms have been noted for this gene.
 Also, six pseudogenes, closely linked in a known duplicated region on chromosome 16p, have been described. [provided by RefSeq, Oct 2008]

 GeneCards Summary for PKD1 Gene

 PKD1 (Polycystin 1, Transient Receptor Potential Channel Interacting) is a Protein Coding gene.
-Diseases associated with PKD1 include polycystic kidney disease, adult type i and polycystic kidney disease, autosomal dominant.
+Diseases associated with PKD1 include polycystic kidney disease, adult type i and polycystic kidney disease.
 Among its related pathways are Phospholipase-C Pathway and Organelle biogenesis and maintenance.
 GO annotations related to this gene include protein kinase binding and protein domain specific binding.
 An important paralog of this gene is ENSG00000279362.